 Economists who watch consumer debt levels across Canada have become increasingly alarmed by what they are seeing in British Columbia.
 While average consumer debt levels throughout the country have been steadily increasing in recent years, some of the biggest increases have been in BC.
-In fact, the province continues to have the highest average consumer debt level in the entire country.
-At the end of 2012, the average consumer debt in BC was just shy of $39,000, which was about $12,000 higher than the national average during the same period.
+In fact, the province only trails Alberta for having the highest average consumer debt level in the entire country.
+In Q1 2019, the average consumer debt in BC was just shy of $24,854, which is well above the national average during the same period.
 Even more troubling is the fact that economists foresee an increase of 7–8 percent in average consumer debt levels year over year for the foreseeable future.

 If you’re reading this guide because you find yourself in over your head when it comes to your consumer debt, don’t worry!
 There are solutions available to help you deal with this problem.
 One that you should consider is BC consumer counselling.